Glazed doors are an incredibly popular option, particularly for those looking to flood their home with natural light.

-The difference between double and single glazing is that with double glazing you have two panes of glass with air between them.
+The difference between double glazed doors and single glazed is that with double glazing you have two panes of glass with air between them.
 This is particularly useful in terms of insulation, as it stops heat being lost out of your windows.

 What different types of glazing are available?